Top 10 Best Free Telehealth Platforms in 2026

 Doxy.me

-Doxy.me is one of the most widely used free telehealth platforms among independent healthcare providers in the US.
+Doxy.me is widely recognized as a simple telemedicine platform among independent healthcare providers in the US.
 Its free tier allows providers to conduct unlimited video calls from a browser-based interface with no download required for patients.
-HIPAA compliance is available, but the BAA is only included on paid tiers (Professional and Clinic plans).
+A major selling point is that Doxy.me offers a Free BAA, ensuring that even practices using the free tier remain fully HIPAA compliant.

-The Doxy.me free version lacks custom branding, patient queuing, on-call scheduling, and group call support.
-For a solo practitioner conducting occasional remote care visits, this can work.
-For a growing small practice managing multiple providers and scheduling workflows, the limitations become operationally significant quickly.
+However, the free version lacks custom branding, patient queuing, on-call scheduling, and group call support.
+For a growing small practice managing multiple providers, these limitations become operationally significant quickly.
+Upgrading to the Professional tier costs $35 per month and unlocks these essential clinic management features.

 There is no EHR integration on the free tier and no medical billing functionality at any level.
 Providers must navigate to the Doxy provider login to start sessions, and the Doxy.me login for patients is straightforward but lacks portal depth.